Blog about successful marketing strategies in russia

 In this material, we’ll consider the specifics of Russian YouTube audience, impact of Google’s advertising restrictions on this segment, and figure out the efficient ways to promote products on the platform under these circumstances.

-Why YouTube Stays One Of the Most Demanded Promotion Tool in 2023
+Why YouTube Stays One Of the Most Demanded Promotion Tool in Russia

-According to Mediascope research, Russians spend up to 88 minutes on an average day.
+Russians spend up to 38H 51M on mounth.
 They watch YouTube videos passing the time on their way to work, at dinner or by doing household chores.
 But with equal willingness Russian users find time in their busy schedules to enjoy their favorite shows on the service.

 Marketers can potentially reach 91.5 million users aged 18+. with ads on YouTube in Russia.